in2code-de/ipandlanguageredirect/README.md

 This extension allows **multi-language** and **multi-domain** handling with redirects to best fitting pages with best fitting language based on the visitors browser language and region (IP-Address).

 An AJAX-request (VanillaJS only - no JavaScript framework is needed) will handle the serverside-domain-logic to redirect or suggest a new webpage or a new language.

 Define in your PHP-configuration which countries belongs to which pagetree and which browserlanguage belongs to which frontend language

+### In short words

+Automaticly redirect or show a note for the visitor to give him the best fitting website version for his/her needs.

+### What's the difference to other extensions like rmpl_language_detect?

+There is a basic difference in the concept.
+While most of the language-redirect extensions hook into the page rendering process via USER_INT, we choose an ansynchronical way with JavaScript and PHP (AJAX).
+This solution needs JavaScaript on the one hand but is much faster for performant and more complex websites on the other hand.
+This means: You can use e.g.
+[staticfilecache](https://github.com/lochmueller/staticfilecache) or another static solution to improve web performance.
+While it's not possible to use staticfilecache with a USER_INT, which is included on every single page.

 ## Screens